The typical procedure for the assessment is as follows:

 The other purpose of the assessment is to determine what type of speech disorder your child is demonstrating (e.g. Apraxia?
 Phonological processing?
 Developmental?
 Oral-motor weakness?) and develop an appropriate treatment plan for that specific speech disorder.
 Many times the specific diagnosis is associated with related learning or sensory delays and we will share important information about the nature of the disorder with the parent, as well as any suggestions for the parent to help the child at home.

-Includes the following: review of previous records and patient history, meeting with the child for approximately 2 hours (3 hours maximum) total; administration of informal and formal tests (if the child is capable); scoring and interpretation of reports, speaking with outside professionals who work with the child if requested to a maximum of 30 minutes total; written report (typically 5-7 pages) including recommended goals and course of treatment; 45-minute review of report with parent(s).
+Includes the following: review of previous records and patient history, meeting with the child for approximately 2 hours (3 hours maximum) total over the course of about 3-4 sessions for 45 minutes or so each; administration of informal and formal tests (if the child is capable); scoring and interpretation of reports, speaking with outside professionals who work with the child if requested to a maximum of 30 minutes total; written report (typically 5-7 pages) including recommended goals and course of treatment; 45-minute review of report with parent(s).

 What do we do?
 We use toys and “play” to observe your child’s skills in the following areas: